General Frequently Asked Questions

 There are many benefits to cooperative grocery stores including:

 - Keeping food dollars local–From market data and our own survey, we know that thousands of residents in Imperial Beach and surrounding communities are doing some, or all, of their shopping at grocery stores — such as Trader Joe’s, Whole Foods, and Sprouts — that are miles away from their homes.
 In our survey of over 400 residents, 73% said they buy most of their food outside of their neighborhood.

 - Providing a store that offers food and products tailored to local needs and preferences

 - Supports local farms, producers and small businesses.

 - Strengthens our community and local control of our food system

 SunCoast plans to offer quality food at reasonable prices.
 In addition, like many co-ops, we plan to have a Healthy Staples program that will offer a variety of commonly used foods at, or near, cost to make each shopping trip as affordable as possible.
 Although some of the wholesome and healthy food sold at the co-op may cost a little more than highly processed or factory-farmed food, those costs can be offset by better health and fewer miles driven to shop out-of-town.

 The effort to build SunCoast is “by the people, for the people” and we need lots of people power to open a community-owned store.
 The most important thing you can do is become an owner.
 Every step it takes to open the store is dependent on the number of owners we have.
-The number of owners is equally as important as future grants and loans.
+The number of owners impacts our future grants and loans.
 Once you are an owner, there are many ways to get involved if you choose.
 We need help with community outreach, communications, fundraising, planning, committees, events, house parties and more.
 If you would like to help, please contact us at email@example.com.

 SunCoast Market is projected to cost approximately $3 million dollars.
 There are several ways that food co-ops finance the opening of a community-owned store.
 These include: